Frescobaldi Manual

 Frescobaldi offers the following pitch-manipulating functions, all in the menu Tools→Pitch:

-Pitch language
+- Pitch language

-This translates pitch names in the whole document or a selection.
+- This translates pitch names in the whole document or a selection.

-Convert relative music to absolute
+- Convert relative music to absolute

-This converts all \relative music parts to absolute pitch names.
-It removes, but honours, octave checks.
+music parts to absolute pitch names.
+It removes, but honours, octave checks. - Convert absolute music to relative

-Checks all toplevel music expressions, changing them into \relative mode as soon as the expression contains a pitch.
+mode as soon as the expression contains a pitch.
 If you want to make separate sub-expressions relative, it may be necessary to select music from the first expression, leaving out higher-level opening braces.

 Transpose